 However, if you make sure you can comfortably afford the minimum payments and have a plan in place of how you'll repay the lot, a 0% purchase credit card could be a great way to cover your festive spend without incurring any interest.
 Just make sure your credit score is up to scratch before you apply.

 Sound like a good deal?
 Then you'll need to find the card to suit.
-Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts best buys.
+Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts Best Buys.

-Comfortably taking the top spot in the 0% purchase sector is this card from Virgin Money, which boasts the longest introductory term available.
-Borrowers can spread the cost of their festive purchases for a market-leading 30 months before interest is charged, and as an added bonus, they can even enjoy 18 months of 0% balance and money transfers to offer the complete interest-free package
+Comfortably taking the top spot in the 0% purchase sector is this card from Sainsbury's Bank, which boasts the longest introductory term available.
+Borrowers can spread the cost of their festive purchases for a market-leading 29 months before interest is charged, and can even enjoy 29 months of 0% balance transfers.

-Information & Rates correct as at: Information & Rates correct as at: 08.11.2016
+Information & rates correct as at: 29.11.2018

-Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
+Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.